You may have just started thinking about retirement. Or you may have taken an early retirement and are now thinking you may go back to work.

 Look at your options

 With your years of experience, you may have more options than ever before.
-If you already have an adequate pension and are no longer supporting a family, you may have the freedom to choose work to suit your interests and passions.
+You may already have an adequate pension and are no longer supporting a family.
+This gives you the have the freedom to choose work to suit your interests and passions.

 - Stay where you are